eladtpro/azure-aks-scaler/README.md

 #### Set repository secrets

-1. **Get the *AZURE_CREDENTIALS* value**, We will create a service principal and configure its access to Azure resources using the [az ad sp create-for-rbac](https://learn.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest#az-ad-sp-create-for-rbac()) which creates a [service principle object](https://learn.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals?tabs=azure-cli) that can access Azure resources (Azure App Registration).
+1. **Get the *AZURE_CREDENTIALS* value**, We will create a service principal and configure its access to Azure resources using the [az ad sp create-for-rbac](https://learn.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest#az-ad-sp-create-for-rbac()) which creates a [service principal object](https://learn.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals?tabs=azure-cli) that can access Azure resources (Azure App Registration).
 The output includes credentials that you must protect.
-Be sure that you do not include these credentials in your code or check the credentials into your source control.
+Be sure that you do not include these credentials in your code or check the credentials in your source control.
 As an alternative, consider using managed identities if available to avoid the need to use credentials.

 ```
-# create entity on the resource group level
+# create an entity on the resource group level
 az ad sp create-for-rbac --name aks-scaler --role contributor --scopes /subscriptions/${SUBSCRIPTION_ID}/resourceGroups/${RESOURCE_GROUP} --json-auth
 ```